mediamonks/drupal-protect-before-launch/README.md

 * Identity provider

 ### Auto enable with System variable
-Set the enabled mode to Enviriomental key/value.
+Set the enabled mode to Environmental key/value.
 When this mode is set the module will look for the variable and when this is set it will enable the password protection.<br />
 <br />